grafana/grafana-by-example/cost-management/costmgt-participant-workbook.md

 ```

 ## Add a data link to the table panel
-- Add a Data Link to the table panel
+- Steps to add a Data Link to the table panel's Environment field
   - Copy the first part of the dashboard URL.
 It will look similar to the following:
   - `https://<DOMAIN_NAME>/d/<DASHBOARD_UID>/<DASHBOARD_NAME>?`
     - Append to the end: var-VAR_ENV=${__data.fields.Environment}
   - The full Data Link URL should now look like this:
   - `https://<DOMAIN_NAME>/d/<DASHBOARD_UID>/<DASHBOARD_NAME>?var-VAR_ENV=${__data.fields.Environment}`
+  - Add a Field Override
+    - Fields with name: Environment
+    - Override property: Data links:
+      - Paste in the above full Data Link URL
 - Save the Data Link
 - Save the Dashboard
 - Exit Edit